movestore/movestore.github.io/auxiliary.md

 If your files are larger than 100MB [GitHub blocks them](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github).
 Please do not include these into your repository via SCM or GitLFS, but add the files to your release.
 To do this go to `Releases > Create a new release` in your GitHub repository and add your files as an `asset`.
 If you are adding multiple files, each of them has to be added separately.

-Add a `providedAppFiles` setting for each of the added files in the `appspecs.json`.
-For creating and testing the App, proceed as usual (see [Fixed auxiliary files](https://docs.moveapps.org/#/auxiliary?id=fixed-auxiliary-files), [Local upload auxiliary files with fixed fallback files](https://docs.moveapps.org/#/auxiliary?id=local-upload-auxiliary-files-with-fixed-fallback-files)), the only difference is that the large data are uploaded differently to the GitHub repository.
+Add a [`providedAppFiles`](appspec/current/settings/providedAppFiles_appspec.md) for each of the added files in the `appspecs.json`.
+For creating and testing the App, proceed as usual (see [**Fixed auxiliary file**](#fixed-auxiliary-files), [**Local upload auxiliary file with fixed fallback file**](#local-upload-auxiliary-files-with-fixed-fallback-files)), the only difference is that the large data are uploaded differently to the GitHub repository.
 To exclude these large files from being listed in the files to commit to GitHub, you can add `data/auxiliary/user-files/provided-app-files/**` to the file `.gitignore`.

 After submitting your App on MoveApps, please inform us (support@moveapps.org) about the addition of the large file(s) to the release so we can perform the necessary adjustments while building your App.
 Please let us know which file (uploaded as an asset to the release) corresponds to which `providedAppFiles` setting (providing the `settingId` name should be sufficient), so we can copy the file in the correct folder.
 The addition of the large files only has to be done once, new versions of the App can be created without having to add the large files to each release.
 If these files should change, please inform us when submitting this new version, with the newly added files, so we can update the path to fetch these data.